From Spatial to Actions: Grounding Vision-Language-Action Model in Spatial Foundation Priors: Related Work

 \subsection{3D-Enhanced Vision-Language-Action Models}

-The development of generalist robot policies has been significantly advanced by VLAs~\citep{brohan2023rt, kim2024openvla, li2024vision, li2024towards, cheang2024gr, black2024pi_0, kim2025fine, cheang2025gr, zhang2025up}, which leverage large-scale pre-trained VLMs to connect visual and linguistic understanding with action generation.
+The development of generalist robot policies has been significantly advanced by VLAs~\citep{brohan2023rt, kim2024openvla, li2024vision, li2024towards, cheang2024gr, black2024pi_0, kim2025fine, cheang2025gr, zhang2025up, su2025dense, su2025dspv2}, which leverage large-scale pre-trained VLMs to connect visual and linguistic understanding with action generation.
 For instance, RT-2~\citep{brohan2023rt} and OpenVLA~\citep{kim2024openvla} fine-tune VLMs on robot data, representing actions as language tokens.
 While demonstrating impressive instruction-following capabilities, these methods operate primarily in the 2D domain, lacking explicit mechanisms for 3D geometric perception, which is a critical limitation in tasks requiring precise spatial understanding.
 To address this, recent works have integrated 3D perceptual cues into policy learning.
 One line of research directly consumes explicit 3D representations like point clouds for action prediction, as seen in PointVLA~\citep{li2025pointvla} and GeoVLA~\citep{sun2025geovla}.
-While enhancing geometric awareness, these methods rely on specific 3D sensor configurations, limiting modality transferability when such inputs are unavailable.
+While enhancing geometric awareness, these methods rely on explicit 3D inputs and specific sensor configurations, limiting modality transferability when such inputs are unavailable.
 An alternative strategy embeds 3D features into the VLM's input space, exemplified by 3D-VLA~\citep{zhen20243dvla}, SpatialVLA~\citep{qu2025spatialvla}, and Evo-0~\citep{lin2025evo}, but this often disrupts pre-trained vision-language alignment, necessitating costly embodied instruction tuning to recover performance.
-FALCON overcomes these issues by decoupling spatial processing from the VLM, preserving its semantic integrity while achieving strong modality transferability and robust performance across diverse input conditions.
+FALCON overcomes these issues by decoupling spatial processing from the VLM, preserving its semantic integrity while achieving strong modality transferability and robust performance across diverse sensory conditions, reducing dependency on specialized sensor setups when deploy in the real-world.